flipperdevices/flipperzero-firmware/README.md

 ## How to build it?

-Just pull the repo with recursive submodule initialization and then run `fbt firmware_totp` command to build the app.
-Once done FAP file will be available here `flipperzero-firmware\build\latest\totp.fap`
+Just pull the repo with recursive submodule initialization and then run `./build.ps1` command to build the app.
+Once done FAP files will be available in the `build` directory.

 ## Support
 * [Buy me a coffee](https://buycoffee.to/akopachov)